 What does a shift look like?

-On each shift, there are:
+On each shift, there is:

 Partners and Sponsors